bogdan9898/flaskvel/docs/README.md

 }
 ```

+---

 ## Custom rules
-Besides the rules offered by default, you can extend the validator with your own custom rules.
-FlaskVel offers 2 ways to add your own custom rules.
+Besides [the rules offered by default](rules), you can extend the validator with your own custom rules.
+FlaskVel offers 2 ways to do so:

 ### 1. Unregistered rules
 The easiest way to expand FlaskVel's functionality is to write your own `handlers` and pass them directly as rules to the validator.
 Every `handler` is a function that must satisfy the following conditions: